tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Going hardcore
 In desperate times, you may want to dive into CPU-level debugging.

 Useful commands include
 - `step-instruction` to step into the next CPU instruction
 - `disassemble` will display the  actual assembler instructions behind the code currently executing
 - `regs` will pull values from the cpu registers
-- `threads` will show the different CPU threads and what they're currently executing, allowing to resume a specific one.
+- `threads` will show the different CPU threads and what they're currently executing, allowing to resume a specific one

-The `examinemem` command will display the contents of a memory address
+- `examinemem` will display the contents of a memory address

 ## Parting words

 What do y'all think?
 For me, one advantage is that I'm now using `fmt.Printf` a lot less, and don't have to clean up my code after debugging.
 Moreover, I enjoyed peeking under the hood of concurrent code, and gained better understanding of how goroutines work.

-I enjoy reading comments from readers, so don't hesitate to reach out for any comments, war stories or new perspectives!
+I enjoy reading comments from readers, so don't hesitate to reach out for any war stories or new perspectives!

 Until next time!